More articles Saturday 29 August 2015 11:25am

 Terry Waite delivers the Frederick Hood Memorial Lecture

-THE West will have to enter into dialogue with Islamic State terrorists if it wants to stop the violence, former hostage Terry Waite has said.
-Waite, who was kidnapped in 1987 and held in Lebanon for almost five years while acting as special envoy to the Archbishop of Canterbury, told the Edinburgh International Book Festival that, just as past terrorist situations had only been solved by talking to the other side, “this will happen in this case.”
+The West will have to enter into dialogue with Islamic State terrorists if it wants to stop the violence, former hostage Terry Waite has said at his Book Festival event yesterday.
+Waite, who was kidnapped in 1987 and held in Lebanon for almost five years while acting as special envoy to the Archbishop of Canterbury, told his audience, just as past terrorist situations had only been solved by talking to the other side, “this will happen in this case.”

 He added: “Eventually we will have to talk [to IS].
 When we see these youngsters on camera beheading people - I’ve had to watch these, professionally, and they are terrible - those are psychopaths.
 Not every young person who joins that organisation is a psychopath.

 “Eventually we will have to get to some of the root causes and not just deal with symptoms.
 Too often in our foreign policy we have knee-jerk reactions and deal with symptoms rather than root issues.”
 He said that the reason for this approach was that tackling root issues took time and politicians were focused on five year cycle of General Elections and just want to be seen to be doing something.